AvadoDServer/avado-docs/content/FAQ/_index.md

 ## Can I upgrade my AVADO storage
 It is not currently possible to upgrade the drive storage.
 You can try the clean up option.

-If you are running a GETH node you can run light-client to solve your problems temporary.
-You can check how to set up light client from this page: https://wiki.ava.do/en/tutorials/geth

-Best option would be upgrading your device to i7 8TB.

 ## Packages/Dapps

 ### How can I update my packages/Dapps to the newest version?